Home

 Photo: Scott Tanner

 While the logging corporations engage in elaborate schemes to continue their unethical annihilation of the last ancient forest remnants on Vancouver Island, community members are searching for imaginative ways to try and protect what little is left by the forest destroyers, to ensure the longtime health of their watersheds.
 Friends of Cathedral Grove (FROG) member Phil Carson (right) reported in 2006: "We have already done a good deal of work on the concept of a National Park that would encompass the Beaufort Range up to Stathcona Park and protect the connecting corridor between the North and South Island.
 It is the Biosphere to Biosphere concept connecting Mt Arrowsmith to Clayoquot Sound."
-Drafted a decade ago with the Western Canada Wilderness Committee, the 200-page proposal "Linking Two Biospheres" was broadly supported by the local communities and is currently being revitalized.
+Drafted a decade ago with the Western Canada Wilderness Committee, the 200 page proposal "Linking Two Biospheres" was broadly supported by the local communities and is currently being revitalized.

-FROG Phil Carson, 2006.
+FROG member Phil Carson, 2006.

 Photo: Karen Wonders